 To determine if changes in W09B7.2/F07B7.2 and Y102A5C.36 expression were heritable, we reverted the sid-1 nonsense mutation to wild-type sequence using Cas9-mediated genome editing.
-This immediately restored silencing by ingested dsRNA (Figure 3B) with concomitant recovery of sid-1 mRNA to wild-type levels (Figure 4C, top).
-In contrast, changes in both W09B7.2/F07B7.2 and Y102A5C.36 expression persisted (Figure 4C, middle and bottom) even after one year of passaging the reverted animals (sid-1(jam86[rev])) (i.e., after >100 generations, Figure 4C, middle and bottom).
+This immediately restored silencing by ingested dsRNA (Fig. 5b) with concomitant recovery of sid-1 mRNA to wild-type levels (Fig. 5e, top).
+In contrast, changes in both W09B7.2/F07B7.2 and Y102A5C.36 expression persisted (Fig. 5d, bottom) even after one year of passaging the reverted animals (sid-1(jam86[revertant])) (i.e., after >100 generations,

+Fig. 5e, middle and bottom).
 Thus, the sid-1-dependent accumulation of mRNA from these two germline genes persisted for many generations, likely through mechanisms that maintain heritable epigenetic changes.
 We hereafter refer to these sid-1-dependent genes (sdg) that show heritable epigenetic changes in response to temporary loss of SID-1 as sdg-1 (W09B7.2/F07B7.2) and sdg-2 (Y102A5C.36).